anic17/Newtrodit-LCL/README.md

 Screen mode isn't fully supported and you may find features missing, and if you are using a dumb terminal Newtrodit will fail to run.

-If you don't know what any of that stuff means, you don't have to worry about it.
+If you don't know what any of that means, you don't have to worry about it.
 Newtrodit should run just fine on your terminal.

 # Build
 The easiest way to build Newtrodit is to use the `make` files.